fabiolb/fabio/docs/content/ref/registry.custom.path.md

 title: "registry.custom.path"
 ---

  `registry.custom.path` is the path used in the custom back end API Call

+ The path does not need to contain the initial '/'

+ Example:

+     registry.custom.path = api/v1/

  The default is

      registry.custom.path =